 - Scholarships: Programs may offer rehab scholarships where you can potentially receive treatment at a discounted cost or no cost at all.

-Make sure to do thorough research when looking for rehab so that you can find one that meets your financial needs.
+Make sure to do thorough research when looking for drug and alcohol rehabilitation so that you can find one that meets your financial needs.

 - U.S. Centers for Medicare & Medicaid Services. (n.d.).
 What Marketplace health insurance plans cover.